projectceladon/celadon-documentation/source/release-notes/base-releases-A15.rst

    :local:
    :depth: 1

-CIV_00.36.03._A15.
+CIV_00.36.03._A15
 =================
-* This is a Pre-Production Binary Release for evaluation and development purpose.
-This release supports 13th GEN Core [Celadon in VM].
+* This is a Manifest Release for evaluation and development purpose.
+This release supports 14th GEN Core [BareMetal].

 Intended audience
 -----------------

 * Open Source Community who has subscribed to celadon@lists.linuxfoundation.org
-* Any user who wants to explore Celadon in VM
+* Any user who wants to explore Celadon in BareMetal

 Customer support
 ----------------